cyberomin/cyberomin.github.io/about.md

 permalink: /about/
 ---

 Celestine Omin is a software engineer based in Lagos, Nigeria.
-He is currently an Engineering Manager at Paystack, a technology company solving payments problems for ambitious businesses in Africa.
+Until recently, he was an Engineering Manager at Paystack, a technology company solving payments problems for ambitious businesses in Africa.

 Prior to Paystack, he worked as a Senior Technical Consultant at Andela, an elite engineering organization that provides companies with access to the top 1% of tech talent across the African continent.